Silex/rocketjob/features.md

 * Ability to keep the job itself on completion, along with its result if any
     * Useful for audit or other management purposes
     * Frequent jobs can be destroyed on completion to reduce clutter or disk storage requirements
+* High performance logging
+    * Supports sending log messages, exceptions, and errors to one or more of:
+        * File
+        * Bugsnag
+        * MongoDB
+        * NewRelic
+        * Splunk
+        * Syslog (TCP, UDP, & local)
+        * Any user definable target via custom appenders
+* Error Handling
+    * The error and complete backtrace is kept for every job that fails to aid in problem determination.
 * User definable callbacks per Job class.
 For example, send an email, or perform other notifications
     * before_start
     * before_complete